Yanelly16/Task-Management-App/README.md

 This is a Task Management Web Application built with Node.js, Express, PostgreSQL, and EJS for server-side rendering.
 Users can create, view, update, and delete tasks with proper data validation and persistent storage in a PostgreSQL database.

 ## Features
-✅ View a list of tasks
+- View a list of tasks
-✅ Add new tasks with a title and optional description
+- Add new tasks with a title and optional description
-✅ Toggle task completion status
+- Toggle task completion status
-✅ Delete tasks
+- Delete tasks
+- Edit tasks (title, description )
-✅ Input validation(title length, description length)
+- Input validation(title length, description length)
-✅ Persistent data storage in PostgreSQL
+- Persistent data storage in PostgreSQL

 ## Setup Instructions
 ***Database setup***